 Why I'm Not A Boycotting Christian:

-I spend a good amount of time online, and anytime something new happens, or changes are made I always see a flurry of activity on every side of an issue.
-Some people choose to boycott for their personal reasons, but I don’t find that helpful.
+I spend a reasonable amount of time online, and anytime something new read scary, happens, I see a flurry of activity on every side of an issue.
+Some people choose to boycott, but I don't find that helpful.

 While I may not agree with everything a company, our government, or my friends and acquaintances say or do, I don't feel the need to vow publicly never to support them.